coolsamson7/aspyx/docs/index/service.md

 ## Implementing Channels

-In order to implement a new channel, you only need to derive from one of the possible base classes ( `Channel` or `HTTPXChannel`) and decorate it with `@channel(<name>)`
+In order to implement a new channel, you only need to derive from one of the possible base classes ( `Channel` or `HTTPXChannel` that already has a `httpx` client) and decorate it with `@channel(<name>)`

 The main methods to implement are `ìnvoke` and `ìnvoke_async`